Taragarh Fort, Ajmer: Architecture

 There are three gateways to the fort known as Lakshmi Pol, Phuta Darwaza, and Gagudi ki Phatak.
 There were 14 bastions in the wall of this fort.

 Most parts of these gateways are now in ruins.
 The largest of its battlements is the 16th-century bastion known as the Bhim Burj, on which was once mounted a large cannon called Garbh Gunjam, or 'Thunder from the Womb'.
 In the fort are water reservoirs.

 The fort also holds a shrine dedicated to Miran Saheb ki Dargah, who lost his life in 1202 CE during a Rajput attack.
-He was killed by Rajput bravehearts.
+He was slain in a perfidious Rajput attack that took place while he and his men were conducting their prostration (namaaz).

-As per Tarikhi Daudi, there was no Dargah when Sher Shah visited the fort in 1544 CE and this place has no importance.
-It was later made up as Dargah.
+After conquering the fort of Kandahar, Emperor Jahangir built this Marble Cage (Kathera) in the dargah of Meera Syed Hussain in 1615.